MrFogg866/hangman-p3/README.md

 1. Before deployment i installed the list of dependencies using the command pip3 freeze > requirements.txt
 2. i then logged into my Heroku account and select new > create app
 3. then i name my app and select country/region
-4. Settings > config vars, and in the "key" section i enter CREDS and in the "value" section i add the copy & pasted info from my CREDS.JSON file > add
-5. Settings > build packs > add build pack > python > save changes > add build pack > nodes > save changes
+5. Settings > build packs > add build pack > python > save changes > add build pack > nodejs > save changes
-6. then ass the deployment feature was not working on Heroku i had to do it through my github terminal as follows:
+6. then as the deployment feature was not working on Heroku i had to do it through my github terminal as follows:
 7. To login enter: Heroku login -i, and enter your Heroku login details>
 8. then enter: Heroku apps
 9. then enter: Heroku git:remote -a